x1n13y84issmd42/bashttpd/README.md

 # Bashttpd
 An HTTP server and a web framework, both written in pure Bash script.
 It really do be like that sometimes.

+Bashttpd aims to implement the HTTP protocol and provide modern web development platform, while sticking to Bash Script and standard POSIX tools as much as possible.

 ## Requirements
 `netcat` with enabled suport for scripting (the `-c` option).

+[jq](https://stedolan.github.io/jq/) is you want JSON.

 ## Usage
 `./bashttpd example.com`